marianaluduena/first-automation-testing-project-with-js/README.md

 - The SUT (Software Under Test) is Book Cart, an e-commerce.
 This project will be tested with Javascript to automate the tests.

-- There's no documentation for this project, so the BR (business rules), acceptance criteria and requirements will be added after previous exploratory tests.

 - Project URL: https://bookcart.azurewebsites.net